Self-Supervised Learning with Generative Adversarial Networks for Electron Microscopy: Introduction

 \section{Introduction}

 Microscopy, a fundamental tool in scientific research for several centuries, encompasses various branches, including optical, electron, scanning probe, and X-ray microscopy \cite{leng2013materials}.
-Deep learning has become a universal tool for various downstream tasks in microscopy.
-So far, each specific imaging task is typically solved by a highly specialized model due to the absence of suitable foundation models \cite{Subramanian_Harrington_Keutzer_Bhimji_Morozov_Mahoney_Gholami_2023}.
-Foundation models additionally have the advantage that comprehensive and specialized training datasets are not required, which, however, comes at the cost of requiring larger training datasets.
-In this paper, our goal is to address and discuss these challenges.
-As a demonstrator, we chose a range of imaging problems from the field of electron microscopy.
-Our results, though, are applicable in more generality.

 Electron microscopy (EM) is a technique that uses a beam of accelerated electrons to obtain high-resolution images of biological as well as non-biological specimens.
 Applications of this technique exist across various scientific domains, including biology, materials science, nanotechnology, and physics.
 In the field of biology, EM has been used for studying a wide range of biological samples such as lungs, muscles, bones, or nerve tissue \cite{10.1016/s0074-7696(08)60048-0}.
-In the realm of materials science, it has been utilized for visualization of the growth and characterization of nano- and microstructures \cite{10.1021/jp5038415}, orientation mapping of semicrystalline polymers \cite{10.1016/j.micron.2016.05.008}, and the identification of crystal lattice defects \cite{Oh_Legros_Kiener_Dehm_2009}.
+In materials science, it has been utilized for visualization of the growth and characterization of nano- and microstructures \cite{10.1021/jp5038415}, orientation mapping of semicrystalline polymers \cite{10.1016/j.micron.2016.05.008}, and the identification of crystal lattice defects \cite{Oh_Legros_Kiener_Dehm_2009}.

 Imaging techniques and statistical analysis in EM have been instrumental in providing insights into the structure and properties of materials at various scales.
 Statistical analysis and classical machine learning methods have been used to analyze nanoparticles \cite{10.1021/acs.jpcc.0c07765,10.1021/acsnano.0c06809}, identify defects in metals \cite{Steinberger_Issa_Strobl_Imrich_Kiener_Sandfeld_2023, Zhang_Song_Oliveros_Fraczkiewicz_Legros_Sandfeld_2022}, and enhancing the quality of superresolution results in correlative tomography \cite{10.1073/pnas.1704908114}.
 These methods, however, have shortcomings, such as limited resolution, time-consuming sample preparation, and the need for expert interpretation of results.